RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

 | Bandwidth                       | 50 MHz (3 dB)                                 |
 +---------------------------------+-----------------------------------------------+

 Bandwidth measurements are shown in the picture below.
-Measurements are taken with the |Agilent MSO7104B| oscilloscope for each frequency step (10 Hz – 60 MHz) of the measured signal.
+Measurements are taken with the |Agilent MSO7104B| oscilloscope for each frequency step (10 Hz - 60 MHz) of the measured signal.
 The Red Pitaya board OUT1 is used with 0 dBm output power.
 The second output channel and both input channels are terminated with 50 Ohm termination.
 The Oscilloscope ground is used to ground the Red Pitaya board.
 The oscilloscope input must be set to 50 Ohm input impedance.

 .. figure:: img/measurements/Fast_Analog_Outputs_Bandwidt.png
+    :width: 1000

 =========